-Nitrogen promotes healthy growth and aids in production of chlorophyll.
+Nitrogen promotes healthy growth and aids in the production of chlorophyll.

 Phosphorus is essential for plant and root development.

-Potassium gives your lawn strength, helping it to resist drought and disease.
+Potassium can helps it to resist drought and disease.

 You already know that fertilizer is an essential part of your lawn's health.
-Combined with a liquid aerator, adding fertilizer to your lawn will make the grass grow faster, greener, and healthier.
+Adding fertilizer to your lawn will make the grass grow faster, greener, and healthier.
 Plus, proper fertilization should help keep weeds at bay.
 While you may not want to cut your lawn as often, you do want it to look great, so it’s a sacrifice most homeowners are willing to make.

 Lawn care can be pricey, primarily if you use a professional lawn care service.
 Using fertilizer is often relatively cost-effective.
 You will be able to save on money applying fertilizer yourself without needing to sacrifice much of your time.
 Plus, it will be easier to adjust treatment without needing to call a service provider and discuss the issues you’re still seeing.
 You can compare the different lawn fertilizers and see why we recommend you liquify for all your lawn care needs.